 That doesn’t mean free options are always compromised, or that paid options are always safe.
 But when choosing, make sure to check when the theme was last updated.
 If it hasn’t been updated in a long time, consider it a red flag.

-Be sure that you pick plugins and themes that are compatible with your version of software.
+Be sure that you pick plugins and themes that are compatible with your version of a software.
 And know how much they can access!
 Always limit the access of themes and plugins to secure your data.
 If unsure about a plugin or theme, read reviews from developers.

 Don’t Try And Set Up Your Own Server